d6790007-lab/Ban-Script/README.md

-#  Roblox‑Banning‑Tool
+#  Roblox‑Banning‑Script

-**Disclaimer:** This tool is for educational use only.
+**Disclaimer:** This Script is for educational use only.
 The author will not be held responsible for any misuse.
 Always use responsibly and ethically.

 ## About
-Roblox‑Banning‑Tool is a Roblox moderation script designed for educational purposes.
+Roblox‑Banning‑Script is a Roblox moderation script designed for educational purposes.
 This project demonstrates how automation scripts can be structured and executed in a safe environment.
 It's ideal for learning programming, scripting, and basic bot development on Roblox.

 This project is intended strictly for practice, experimentation, and learning.
 It should **never** be used maliciously or against Roblox's terms of service.